Jalapa, Jalapa

+By the shortest route, via Atlantic Highway, Jalapa is around 97 km from Guatemala City.

 Population

 As of 1850, the population of Jalapa was approximately 3,500.

 As of the 2018 census, the town's population reached 159,840.

 Religion

 Its cathedral Nuestra Señora de la Expectación is the episcopal see of the Roman Catholic Diocese of Jalapa (Guatemala).

 Climate

 The city of Jalapa was built in a valley, surrounded by the Jumay volcano and the mountains of Alcoba and Arluta and the Jalapa Mountains.
-For this reason and its altitude, 1,362 meters above sea level, the weather is mild temperate; it is never too cold and never too hot.
+For this reason and its altitude, 1,362 meters above sea level, the weather is mild temperate.